James Beattie (poet): Recognition

 Beattie is today remembered primarily for his poetry and for his staunch opposition to slavery.
-His philosophical work have generally been assessed very negatively in the time since his death, with Immanuel Kant stating that his misunderstanding of most of David Hume's work was "positively painful".
+His philosophical work, at least in such areas as epistemology and metaphysics, has generally been assessed very negatively in the time since his death.
+Immanuel Kant regarded him in that way, stating that his misunderstanding of most of David Hume's work was "positively painful".
 Philosopher John Immerwahr states that among contemporary scholars, Beattie is regarded as "a superficial thinker who is primarily known because he was the source for some of Kant's knowledge of Hume".

 A biographical sketch, An Account of the Life of James Beattie, LL.D., was published in 1804 by Alexander Bower.

 The poet Robert Burns informed Mrs Frances Dunlop in a letter that the idea of using Coila as the name of his poetic muse first came to him from Beattie's use of a muse named 'Scota' in his Scots language poem of 1768 titled To Mr Alexander at Lochlee.

 Beattie is one of the sixteen Scottish poets and writers depicted on the Scott Monument on Princes Street in Edinburgh.
 He appears on the left side of the east face.